metarhia/metarhia.com/application/resources/content/home.md

 applications and distributed systems.

 We are not a company or a business, we are professionals.
-Our approach is to provide services based of open-source technologies and build a culture of knowledge-driven development.
+Our approach is to provide services based on open-source technologies and build a culture of knowledge-driven development.
 We work as individuals but can do large things as a team.